Video & Media

 The Modern Dailies Workflow in 5 Steps

-A single day of shooting on a major production can generate between 2TB and 10TB of raw camera data.
-A four-camera episodic shoot running 10-12 hours might record 500+ clips totaling 4TB before lunch.
-Moving this volume of data efficiently requires a disciplined, repeatable workflow with redundancy at every stage.
+A single day of shooting on a major production can generate several terabytes of raw camera data.
+Multi-camera episodic shoots running a full day might record hundreds of clips totaling several terabytes before lunch.
+Moving this volume of data requires a disciplined, repeatable workflow with redundancy at every stage.

 Step 1: On-Set Ingest and Verification